Buying a home

 For example, say you travel to Tassie for a winery tour every year.
 It'd be easy to say that you should cut that spending and put that money towards your house, but is it worth it?
 If you enjoy the holiday, if it contributes to your mental and emotional wellbeing, is that more or less valuable than getting to your mortgage deposit goal faster?
 Nobody can answer that except you.

-Some people are happy to reduce their expenses down the bare necessities – living off of beans on toast and cancelling luxuries like streaming TV subscriptions – but such a lifestyle can be tiring after a year, or two, or twenty.
+Some people are happy to reduce their expenses down to the bare necessities – living off beans on toast and cancelling luxuries like streaming TV subscriptions – but such a lifestyle can be tiring after a year, or two, or twenty.

 It's important to sit down and be realistic about what you can live without, and what you consider essential to your lifestyle.
 With these factors in mind, you can form a realistic picture of how, and how quickly, you can get to your deposit savings goal.